Upcoming 2022 Webinars for MDS Patients & Caregivers

 Join us for a free webinar to support our patients and loved ones.
 This webinar will address all aspects of becoming a partner in your care.
 We invite you to learn more about self-care, and the physical, social, and emotional challenges that patients and caregivers face.
 Whether you are a patient or caregiver, you will be able to connect with others, gather ideas, learn about resources, and ask questions.

-- July 23, 2022: Living with Chronic Fatigue: I’m Just Not Tired @12 pm ET
+- July 23, 2022: Living with Chronic Fatigue: I’m Not Just Tired @12 pm ET

 Speaker: Brandi Reeves, MD; Lineberger Comprehensive Cancer Center, UNC-Chapel Hill School of Medicine, Chapel Hill, NC